pulumi/docs/content/docs/concepts/config.md

 {{< /chooser >}}

-Similarly, if you are writing code that will be imported into a broader project, such as your own library of [Pulumi components](/docs/concepts/resources/components/), you should instead pass your library's name to the {{< pulumi-config >}} constructor to limit the scope of the query to values prefixed with the name of your library:
+In addition to the pre-designated namespaces for default providers, you can create your own custom namespaces (e.g. `mylib`).
+A best practice when working with configuration and [Pulumi components](/docs/concepts/resources/components/) is to explicitly pass your namespace's name to the {{< pulumi-config >}} constructor to limit the scope of the query to values prefixed with the name of your custom namespace:

 {{< chooser language "javascript,typescript,python,go,csharp,java" >}}